stalk-calvin/Java-Algorithms/src/main/java/org/calvin/Numbers/README.md

 In this case, no transaction is done, i.e. max profit = 0.

+## SmallestNFromList

+Given an input array with *N*, Find smallest *N* numbers and return it in a list.

+## SmallestProductN

+Find the smallest number which digit numbers product is equal to a given N

 ## SubsetsWithDuplicates

 Given a collection of integers that might contain duplicates, ***nums***, return all possible subsets.